-Create a separate action plan for each of the three selected OFSs that were identified as the lowest rated questions from the completed Sustainability Action Plan Assessment.
+Create a separate action plan for each of the three selected OFSs that were identified as the lowest rated questions from the completed Opportunities for Sustainability Action Plan Assessment.
+See sample OFS Action Plan on pages 11-12 of this Guide.